kijiproject/kiji/kijiproject.github.com/_posts/tutorials/express-recommendation/DEVEL/2012-01-01-express-importing-data.md

 ### KijiExpress Custom Importers

-Kiji provides stock bulk importers that work for a number of standard use cases.
-However, if you have to do any customization to these importers, they quickly become complicated.
-We've provided custom importers written in KijiExpress for importing the user data and song metadata.
+Kiji provides stock [bulk importers]({{site.userguide_mapreduce_devel}}/bulk-importers/) that work for a number of standard use cases.
+Because these importers can quickly become complicated once you have to customize them, we've provided custom importers written in KijiExpress for importing the user data and song metadata from JSON files on HDFS.

 The source code for one of the importers is included at the [bottom of this page](#importer-source).

 #### Importing Tutorial Data

-To run a KijiExpress job, you specify the precompiled job as a jar file and the class you want to run.
-For this example, we also use command-line options to specify the input JSON file and the target Kiji table.
-Additional options indicate that the job is running against the Hadoop cluster (`--hdfs`) rather than running in Cascading's local environment and that there are additional library jar files to pull from the `/lib` directory.
+For this example, we use command-line options specific to this job to specify the input JSON file and the target Kiji table.

-*  Run the the song metadata importer as a precompiled job contained in a `jar` file:
+*  Run the the song metadata importer as a precompiled job contained in a JAR file:

 <div class="userinput">
 {% highlight bash %}